sbsimo/aux-accumul/README.md

 # aux-accumul repository
-Generates forecasted alerts for extreme-precipitation events
+Generates forecasted alerts for extreme-precipitation events.

+For two accumulation periods of time (24 hours and 48 hours) the main script:
+1. read and save the accumulated precipitation values to disk (in the DATADIR folder)
+1. generate and save the alerts file to disk (in the DATADIR folder)

 ## Usage in production mode
 ### STEP 1 - Clone the repository in your server using git
     git clone https://github.com/ITHACA-org/aux-accumul.git
 or simply download the repository and extract it in your server